AndreasJilvero/Episerver.SPA/README.md

 Voilá, headless CMS on it's way!

 In order to create a SPA, I'm using React to render my views.
 I'm using React Router to dynamically create routes and pages, based on the result of `/contenttree`.
+When I switch route in my SPA, a web API call is made to `/content=contentId={...}` to get that page's content.
 There is no specific reason for choosing React, other than it being a popular framework.
-Vue seems cool as well.

 In Episerver I have created two really simple page types - start page and content page.
 They both contain a string property.
 For these, I have created three React components - start page component, content page component and string component.
 The page components are kind of partial views/templates for my page types, and the string component provides me with common markup, i.e. the data-epi-property-* attributes.